 Parting Thoughts from our Discount Rio Secreto Tour

 Even as an experienced caver, I thought this tour was well worth the money, promo code or not.
 It’s close enough to be included on a Tulum itinerary, but we made it part of our Playa Del Carmen planning.
 Rio Secreto is one of the best day trips on the Yucatan.
-If you loved playing in the water and a little adventure, you should check out diving with sharks in Playa Del Carmen or snorkeling with turtles in Akumal Beach.
+If you’re an adventurous couple who loved playing in the water, you should check out diving with sharks in Playa Del Carmen or snorkeling with turtles in Akumal Beach.
 Akumal Beach would make a perfect complement to Rio Secreto for a full day of adventure.
 If you can’t get enough cave water, you can make an entire trip out of swimming in the best cenotes of the Yucatan.

 Also big thank to Janiel from CultureTrekking for supplying ALL of the photos in this article.
 Due to a camera issue, we had absolutely no photos from this adventure.
 For full disclosure, Rio Secreto doesn’t allow you to take your personal camera through the caves in any event, but they do supply a photographer for every group and you can purchase your photos on the way out.
 That being said – Janiel – you’re the best!

 Like it?
 Pin it for later on Pinterest!

 WE ARE EXCITED TO SHARE OUR JOURNEY WITH YOU!